IF ... THEN Conditions

 With a bit of algebra you could always pack both conditions into one, but it may be easier to do it this way.

-Consecutive ALSO: conditions will be true of both conditions have been met, consecutive ELSE: conditions if at least one of them have not.
+Consecutive ALSO: conditions will be true if both conditions have been met, consecutive ELSE: conditions if at least one of them have not.

 And finally, in a loop it can help resolve a performance issue with IF ...
 THEN conditions and insert files.

-In IF ...
-THEN ... lines insert files get read and inserted into the input line, even if they come after THEN and the condition is not met.
+In an IF ...
+THEN ... line an insert file gets read and inserted into the input line, even if it comes after THEN and the condition is not met.

-If, in a loop with a large number of passes, this is a condition that is only rarely met, then considerable time may be wasted on these unnecessary operations.
+When, in a loop with a large number of passes, this is a condition that is only rarely met, then considerable time will be wasted on these unnecessary operations.
 (This also applies to user defined elements after THEN, though these are usually faster.)

 After I1:, I*:, ALSO: and ELSE:, though, Hypatia ignores the rest of the line if the condition is not met, and thus does not process any insert files or UDEs that may be part of it.